Aduryz/about/README.md

 [Go to Page](https://arduriz.github.io/about/)

-About GitHub Pages were produced using the Neumorphism theme of Jekyll.
+About GitHub Pages was produced using the Neumorphism theme of Jekyll.